kellie-cat/dental-quiz/README.md

 [Font Awesome](https://fontawesome.com/) - For the icons and the favicon.

-[Coolors](https://coolors.co/) - To choose colours that showcased the greyscale cats.
+[Coolors](https://coolors.co/) - For inspiration for a colour palette.

+[Art In Context](https://artincontext.org/color-palette-generator/) - To build a custom colour palette.

 [EightShapes Contrast Grid](https://contrast-grid.eightshapes.com/) - To improve accessibilty with colours.